LunaticHacker/foxyjs/README.md

 # Foxy-Js

-An attempt to understand proxy and reflect while making the most innefficent Reactivity engine
+An attempt to understand proxy and reflect while making the most inefficient Reactivity engine